espocrm/documentation/docs/administration/performance-tweaking.md

 ### Preloading

-Since EspoCRM v6.0.0 you can use a [preloading](https://www.php.net/manual/en/opcache.preloading.php).
+You can use a [preloading](https://www.php.net/manual/en/opcache.preloading.php).
 The file `preload.php` is available at the root directory.

 Important: Preloading must be disabled before upgrading and extension installation.